naveen-maanju/spring-security-oauth-lib/README.md

 ### Granular access

-Now authorization can be done at granular level, that is, we can define the access (authorization) at method level based on the claim "roles".
-User JWT have claim "roles", which is list of assigned roles to the user and that can be referred while executing a method whether use has the required role or not.
+Now authorization can be done at granular level, that is, we can define the access (authorization) at method level based on the claim "roles/scopes".
+User JWT can be enriched to have claim "roles" or "scope"", which can be a list of assigned roles to the user and that can be referred while executing a method whether use has the required role or not.

 To secure a method we can use ``@PreAuthorize`` annotation.
-Example in test package.
+Refer example [here](https://github.com/naveen-maanju/spring-security-oauth-lib/blob/main/src/test/java/org/d3softtech/oauth/security/functionaltest/controller/SecureController.java)